qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 end G-code section.
 This allows for filaments with different preferred offsets to be swapped mid-print.
 This should be especially useful when the QidiBox is released.

-The next time that we print with this filament, the filament specific Z offset will be applied and we will get perfect first layers with it without having to fiddle with the global Z offset.
+The next time that we print with this filament, the filament specific Z offset will be applied and we should get perfect first layers with it moving forwards.

-If this is done for all the filaments that you print with, then every time that you switch a filament then it will be printed with the correct Z-offset and your layers should turn out perfect.
+***

 ## Optional QoL Bed Tramming Macros

+**NOTE**: *If you were doing bed tramming from using this guide before 11th Feb 2025, then those macros will need to be replaced with the following macros as they handle bed tramming more accurately*

 Tired of tramming the bed using the old paper and nozzle drag test?
 The Beacon Probe knows precisely when the nozzle is touching the print bed, so let it do that job for you!
 It'll do it more accurately than you